axross/repromised/README.md

 ## Contribute

+Any feedback is welcome!
 You can help improving this project leaving Pull requests and helping with Issues.